W. J. Gordy

 William J. Gordy (May 18, 1910 – August 19, 1993) was an American potter based in Cartersville, Georgia, who has won several awards and honours for his work.
-Trained as a folk potter, he branched off and created a style uniquely his own.
-His work is well known and loved by people throughout the country and by the people in his community.

 Biography

 Gordy was born in Aberdeen, Georgia in 1910.
 His father was a potter who owned his own business in Alvaton, Georgia.
 He learned to make pottery by watching the men his father had hired from all over the United States as they made primarily butter churns, jars, pitchers and jugs.
 He left his father's shop and worked in several pottery businesses in North Carolina and Georgia, seeing and learning new techniques.
-These experiences helped him develop his own extraordinary style.
 He served on a destroyer in the Navy during World War II, and enjoyed traveling to different ports and seeing the local pottery.
 Gordy was married to Jewell Gordy and together, they had three daughters and two sons.
 He opened his own pottery studio in 1935, in Cartersville, where he made the pottery while his wife handled the business and sales.
 He was a lifetime member of the Southern Highland Craft Guild, and was also an instructor at John C. Campbell Folk School in Brasstown, North Carolina.

 Style

 Gordy was one of the first potters in Georgia to transition from the common functional, utilitarian style to an artistic style.
-Some people consider him a folk potter, but while he may have begun his career making folk pottery, he developed a style that was quite unique.
-While still being functional, his pottery is beautiful enough to be displayed as art.
 He sold to his neighbors, as well as to people throughout the country.
 Both Cornelius Vanderbilt and Sir John Wedgwood visited him in his studio and purchased several sets of pottery from him.
-Gordy not only had his own signature style of pottery, but also created his own blend of clay and exclusive glazes.
+Gordy not only had his own signature style of pottery, but also created his own blend of clay and glazes.
 He was the first Georgian potter to use colors in his glazes.